fivetran/dbt_github/README.md

 on the best workflow for contributing to a package.

 ## Resources:
-- Learn more about Fivetran [here](https://fivetran.com/docs)
+- Learn more about Fivetran [in the Fivetran docs](https://fivetran.com/docs)
 - Check out [Fivetran's blog](https://fivetran.com/blog)
-- Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
+- Learn more about dbt [in the dbt docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers
 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
-- Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices
+- Check out [the dbt blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices